abutneva/starter-academic/content/authors/admin/_index.md

 Some concluding remarks:
 - I am teaching Empirical Political Research sessions in Fall 2020, so if this area interests you, you can refer to my presentations, affiliated literature, and projects delivered by my students under "Posts."
 I am open to suggestions and constructive criticism!
 - For an overview of my (collaborative) research projects at the Collaborative Research Center "Political Economy of Reforms" and my independent research, please refer to "Projects".
-- Should you be interested in my publications in Russian scientific journals in the , take a look at the "Publications" section.
+- Should you be interested in my publications in Russian scientific journals, take a look at the "Publications" section.
 </div>